Azeri oilfield

 Azeri (Azerbaijani: Azəri) is an Azerbaijani offshore oil field in the Caspian Sea, located 100 km east of the capital Baku, and is a part of the larger Azeri-Chirag-Guneshli (ACG) project.
-The Azeri field includes Central Azeri, West Azeri, East Azeri production platforms compression and water injection platform (C&WP).
-The field was discovered in 1988, and originally it was named after 26 Baku Commissars.
+The Azeri field includes the Central Azeri, West Azeri, East Azeri production platforms and the compression and water injection platform (C&WP).
+The field was discovered in 1988, and originally it was named after the 26 Baku Commissars.

 Central Azeri

 Central Azeri is a production, drilling and quarters (PDQ) platform located in nearly 128 m depth of water in the central part of the Azeri field.
 The platform is constructed to produce approximately 420000 oilbbl/d.

 The facilities on Central Azeri include: